solyarisoftware/Highlight.vim/README.md

 # Highlight.vim

-Highlight is a vim plugin to highlight span of texts, using a background color, random picked or specified by user.
+Highlight.vim plugin pattern-based inbackground colorizer, that highlights span of texts (words, sentences, paragraphs), using a background color, random picked or specified by user.

 A set of user commands (in command mode) are supplied to select text in a bunch of different ways, from direct set, visual selection, etc.
 ![](screenshots/screenshot-4.png?raw=true)
+### A pattern-based colorizer?

+It means that, behind the scenes, ths plugin uses `matchadd` vimscript function.
+This means that if you highlight a text span instance (say the keyword `temperature_body`), in facts all occurrences of the same text are highlighted with the same color.
+This is desired and smart maybe in pretty all cases.

 ## What's the point?